Vonng/pigsty/docs/d-redis.md

 ## Checking Redis Monitor

-Pigsty currently provides three Redis monitor panels as part of a standalone monitoring application `REDIS`, namely:
+Pigsty currently provides three Redis monitor dashboards as part of a standalone monitoring application `REDIS`.

-* Redis Overview: Provides a global overview of Redis in the entire environment.
+* Redis Overview: Provide a global overview of Redis in the entire environment.
-* Redis Cluster: focuses on monitoring information for a single Redis business cluster.
+* Redis Cluster: Focus on monitoring information for a single Redis business cluster.
-* Redis Instance: provides detailed monitoring information about a single Redis instance.
+* Redis Instance: Focus on detailed monitoring information for a single Redis instance.

-You can use the included redis-benchmark test.
+You can use the included Redis-benchmark test.

 ## Other Functions

-Pigsty v1.4 only provides Redis cluster deployment and monitoring capabilities in a holistic manner.
-Features such as capacity expansion, capacity reduction, and single-instance management will be provided in subsequent versions.
+Pigsty v1.4 only provides Redis cluster deployment and monitoring capabilities globally.
+In subsequent versions, such as capacity expansion, capacity reduction, and singleton instance management will be provided.